Page content

 • Who can help me with exploring and communicating the impact of my research with administrative data?

-The Public Engagement, Communications and Impact Manager at the ADRC NI can help you along with this aspect of the project.
+The Public Engagement, Communications and Impact Manager at the ADRC-NI can help you along with this aspect of the project.
 You can get into contact with them via adrcni@qub.ac.uk.

 • I want to co-produce my research with an outside organisation (e.g., charity or government institution).
 Is there someone who can help me with this process?

-The Public Engagement, Communications and Impact Manager at the ADRC NI can help you along with this aspect of the project.
+The Public Engagement, Communications and Impact Manager at the ADRC-NI can help you along with this aspect of the project.
 You can get into contact with them via adrcni@qub.ac.uk.

 • I have an idea for a study with administrative data, but it has no clear policy and public benefit.
 Can I still work with administrational data?

-The short answer is no. Given that administrative data is provided by the public, researcher can only work with this type of data when their studies have the goal of policy and public benefit.
+The short answer is no. Given that administrative data is provided by the public, researchers can only work with this type of data when their studies have the goal of policy and public benefit.
 However, both Ulster University and Queens University Belfast employ teams of researcher with a wealth of experience in working with administrative data.
-In cooperation with these researchers, you can explore whether your research could be beneficial to policy and or the public, as well as discuss the opportunities and challenges associated with working with administrative data.
+In cooperation with these researchers, you can explore whether your research could be beneficial to policy and or to the public, as well as discuss the opportunities and challenges associated with working with administrative data.